It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

 THE CAMPAIGN TRAIL, THE WIN, AND A CABINET SEAT

-With the nomination hers, Callbeck hit the campaign trail, putting in long hours and pushing herself, once again, out of her comfort zone.
-Her hard work paid off when, on April 29, 1974, Callbeck became the second woman elected to the Legislative Assembly of Prince Edward Island.
+That effort paid off when, on April 29, 1974, Callbeck became the second woman elected to the Legislative Assembly of Prince Edward Island.

-Callbeck soon became PEI’s Minister of Health, Minister of Social Services, Minister Responsible for Non-Status Indians, and Minister Responsible for Disabled Persons and the only woman in Premier Alex Campbell's cabinet.
+Callbeck soon became PEI’s Minister of Health, Minister of Social Services, Minister Responsible for Non-Status Indians, and Minister Responsible for Disabled Persons, and the only woman in Premier Alex Campbell's cabinet.

 Under her guidance as Minister of Health and Social services, group homes were expanded and new manors built, social programs were expanded, the groundwork was laid for the construction of the Queen Elizabeth Hospital, federal transfers had improved, and numerous other initiatives were introduced that helped change the lives of some of the Island’s most at-risk and poorest citizens.